martinolai/martinolai/README.md

 • os-scheduling-simulator - A program that simulates four CPU scheduling algorithms (FCFS, SJF, RR, Priority) to demonstrate how each handles process execution and calculate their performance metrics

-• Algorithm-Solutions - Competitive programming & algorithmic exercises from LeetCode, Skiena, Codeforces
+• Algorithm-Solutions - Competitive programming & algorithmic exercises from Skiena's book

 ## Skills